jdrha4/Weather-App-ios/README.md

 **Built in Swift as a school project**

 Most of the implemented features were built to prove my ability to work with Swift, such as the navigation slider at the bottom of the screen.
-THe visual presentation is far from what I would release if the application was to be up to my standards.
+The visual presentation is far from what I would release if the application was to be up to my standards.